 On Twitter, the fake giveaway bots will often have a blue “verified” check mark, but this does not mean anything.
 The scammers obtain this by taking over verified accounts and then changing the names.
 Similarly, scams will often have thousands of likes, views, retweets or other types of social proof.
 Those are just from bots, and don’t mean anything either.

-Although there are some ways to get free cryptocurrency, it’s only possible to get small amounts and there’s often some kind of catch.
+Although there are free crypto, it’s only possible to get small amounts and there’s often some kind of catch.

 How to avoid impersonation giveaway scams